 Overview

-Capital gains tax in India is levied when you sell an asset — shares, mutual funds, real estate, or gold — at a profit.
-The rate you pay depends on two factors: the type of asset and how long you held it before selling.
-Getting the calculation right matters because the difference between short-term and long-term treatment can mean paying 20% versus 12.5% (or even zero) on the same gain.
+Capital gains tax in India applies when you sell an asset at a profit: shares, mutual funds, real estate, or gold.
+What you owe depends on two things, the type of asset and how long you held it before selling.
+Getting this calculation right matters because short-term versus long-term treatment can mean the difference between paying 20% and paying 12.5%, sometimes nothing at all, on the exact same gain.

-This guide walks you through the exact calculation steps for FY 2026-27, with worked examples for each asset class.
+This guide walks through the calculation steps for FY 2026-27, with worked examples for each asset class.

 What you need before you start: